 Made from Lycra and Spandex, compression clothing does just what one would assume – compress.
 Available in everything from arm and calf sleeves to shirts and leggings, these products firmly hug the skin and form a specific portion of the body into the desired shape.

 While athletes and stage performers use compression clothing to help heal injuries and strengthen the limbs, it has also been used to enhance the body’s shape to give the wearer a slimmer look.

 Researchers have been looking into compression clothing to determine if claims that they increase blood flow and oxygen delivery to the muscles are valid.
-After a thorough investigation and controlled experiments, research found no comparable difference, though she adds that, if compression clothing makes the wearer feel better, that’s reason enough to continue wearing the items.
+After a thorough investigation and controlled experiments, the research found no comparable difference.
+However, she adds that if compression clothing makes the wearer feel better, that’s reason enough to continue wearing the items.